 It’s a lonely place, a relearning of world in the aftermath of loss.
 It’s knowing words forever fail to harness the life of one once so wondrously alive.
 It’s a high-cost hurting in head, a tearing of heart, a doubting of how many times I can reenter memory and relive pain before I no longer feel or it becomes more than I can bear.

-At the Blue Ridge Mountains Christian Writers Conference in May, 2015, BelieversTrust presented Beth with the Beyond the Steeple Award, given for the work deemed to hold the greatest potential to impact a mainstream audience, for her YA novel, Breathe.
+At the 2015 Blue Ridge Mountains Christian Writers Conference, BelieversTrust (now Son Studios) presented Beth with the Beyond the Steeple Award, given for the work deemed to hold the greatest potential to impact a mainstream audience, for her YA novel.
 The novel incorporates Jenna’s writings and is based on Jenna’s true story.